-The Covid-19 pandemic brought one of the greatest challenges faced by the NHS and the first where people needed to be persuaded to take up vaccinations on such a scale and at such speed.
-Within the social media echo chamber, energetic anti-vax campaigns were promoting myths and building mistrust.
+The Covid-19 pandemic brought one of the most significant challenges faced by the NHS and the first where people needed to be persuaded to take up vaccinations on such a scale and at such speed.
+In the social media echo chamber, energetic anti-vax campaigns promoted myths and built mistrust.

 Some priority audiences needed to be engaged positively, proactively – and fast.

 We developed a series of discrete campaigns, starting with a set of animations in 16 community languages for NHS England as the basis for social media shares.

 In North London, we formed a team within 24 hours to design and develop campaigns to engage young people using channels, messages and influencers that were clear, relatable and resonant.

 The challenge was to reach audiences in very specific postcode areas and age/demographic profiles, using social media channels such as Facebook, Instagram and TikTok.